faith23n/temperatureConversion/README.md

 # temperatureConversion
-A C++ program that displays a temperature conversion
+A C++ program that converts the temperture from Celcius to fahrenheit in java.